valrotan/RenderEngine/README.md

 - *visualizer* - standalone module to visualize renders using the GTK+ toolkit
 - *renderer* - module responsible for tracking the scene state and performing raytracing.
 Depends on the *math* module.
 - *fileReader* - module to read in the .obj file with triangle verticies.
+- main.c has a lot most of the needed sample code to get started with modifying the scene and extending the project

-## Render times benchmarks (HD Human):
+## Render times benchmarks (HD Human, dafault scene/obj):
 - MacBookPro 2019 2.30 GHZ i5 : 6359ms
-- Dell XPS 15 2.20 GHZ i7: 426 ms
+- Dell XPS 15 2.20 GHZ i7: 426 ms *not updated*